hanai3Bi/Switch-OC-Suite/README.md

    - Fusee will load any kips in `/atmosphere/kips/` automatically.

-## Build

-Grab necessary patches from the repo, then compile sys-clk, ReverseNX-RT and Atmosphere loader with devkitpro.

-If you are to install nro forwarders, remove `R_TRY(ValidateAcidSignature(std::addressof(g_original_meta_cache.meta)));` in `Atmosphere/stratosphere/loader/source/ldr_meta.cpp` to make them work again.

-Uncompress the kip to make it work with config editor: `hactool -t kip1 Atmosphere/stratosphere/loader/loader.kip --uncompress=Atmosphere/stratosphere/loader/loader.kip`

-### [DEPRECATED] Patching sysmodules manually
+### Patching sysmodules manually

-This method is NOT RECOMMENDED and NOT SUPPORTED ANY MORE, only served as reference.
+This method is only served as reference.

+Patched sysmodules would be persistent until pcv or ptm was updated in new HOS (usually in `x.0.0`).

 <details>